Pete and Alice Dye were Pinehurst regulars long before they were famed golf course architects

 “It was very amateurish,” Alice remembers.
 “There was a creek that ran through the property, and I drew these holes.
 We had it put on a Christmas card and sent it out.
 Mr. Tufts wrote back to say how delighted he was to hear we’re going into golf design, that we’d do a great job, that we’d be a credit to the game, that kind of thing.

 “Then he said, ‘Don’t you think that crossing the creek 13 times in nine holes is a little too much?’”

-This history and perspective percolated in Dye’s mind in 1967 when Hilton Head developer Charles Fraser hired him and Jack Nicklaus to design and build Harbour Town Golf Links, the site of this week’s RBC Heritage Classic on the PGA Tour.
+This history and perspective percolated in Dye’s mind in 1967 when Hilton Head developer Charles Fraser hired him and Jack Nicklaus to design and build Harbour Town Golf Links, the site of the RBC Heritage Classic on the PGA Tour.
 Fraser had opened two courses on Hilton Head in the early 1960s, both designed by South Carolina-based architect George Cobb, and now wanted to make a splash with a new course on 400 pristine acres on the southwest side of the island along Calibogue Sound.

 Dye was driving across the island at the onset of the project and took note of a new course being designed by Robert Trent Jones.
 He noticed the big machinery carving out long tees, huge bunkers and expansive green sites at Palmetto Dunes and decided to take the opposite tact with Harbour Town.

 “The concept of small greens and a low-profile course seeped into my brain,” Dye says.
 “Too much emphasis was being placed on putting in the game at that time.
 I wanted to return the art of chipping and pitching to the game.”